 What if your low point could be a high point?
 What if this time of desperation could be a time of spiritual growth and increased understanding unlike any you have experienced before?
 It certainly won’t be, not if you’re lusting for the mountaintop.

 The thing is, even when you summit the mountain it won’t deliver the thrill you have longed for if you get this wrong.

 My life experience has taught me to laugh at adversity, so this is my message I pass on to all dropouts I meet in my volunteer work.
 Yes leaving high school is not the best step, but everyone can take online classes and pass the GED exam.

-With the GED diploma in hand they are back in track.
+With the GED diploma in hand, they are back on track.
 I’m still learning but a little personal schadenfreude goes a long way.
 If it’s possible to laugh at something, why give it the power of calling it a tragedy?